dotlang/language/doc/RFE.md

 ```
 hash = (data: Ptr -> string) ...
 ```
-If we define hash in the core, what will be it's output?
-Probably another Ptr.
+If we define hash in the core, what will be it's input?
+Probably another Ptr. the output will be int or byte sequence?

 ? - If we accept Ptr type and working at byte level, maybe we should add `byte` to built-in types.
 `char` is a unicode character.